 When turning on (or off) the TV, the lights in the living automatically adjust to reduced brightness and a warmer color temperature.
 Living room music is paused.

 Usually we don’t heat our bedrooms but on cold nights we can press a button on our phones (no need to get out of bed 😊) that will turn on the heating in our bedrooms and turn up the central heating until a certain temperature is reached.
-I’ve thought about automatically doing this based on the outside temperature, just haven’t gotten around to it… I’m also working on automating the opening and closing of the bedroom window.
+I’ve thought about automatically doing this based on the outside temperature, just haven’t gotten around to it… I’ve also automated the opening and closing of the bedroom window.

 Package, Trash and Drive Time indicators